liangzifei/MRH-Net/README.md

 demo_trainingG.m call function MRH_trainingG.m
 (please put the data and files as recommedded in the code)
 ```
-After running, the prepared training data will be saved in .mat that consists data as input MRI and label as target histology.
+After running, the prepared training data will be saved in .mat that consists: data as input MRI and label as target histology.

 One example .mat file located in folder /Train_Data